noya2012/collatz-prof1/coq_prj1/readme.md

 - Forms a complete theoretical framework.

 ## 10. Current Main Convergence Proof
-- `R0_count_grows_with_length`: Theorem Significance:
-It is proved that in any sufficiently long Collatz sequence, the number of R0 operations (even steps) must be far greater than the number of R1 operations (odd steps).
-It provides the precise relationship between the number of R0 and R1.
-Quantity Relationship:
-The number of R0 ≥ 2 times the number of R1 + (k - 3), where k is the total length of the sequence.
-This means that as the sequence becomes longer, the advantage of R0 will grow linearly.
-Condition Requirements:
-The sequence length k ≥ 3.
-The input n must be valid (n ≥ 1).
-Theoretical Value:
-It supports the theory of "even step dominance".
-It provides a quantitative description for the overall behavior of the sequence.
-It helps to understand the numerical decreasing trend in the Collatz Conjecture.
-This theorem is an important tool for proving the convergence of the Collatz sequence, as it shows that the even steps (dividing by 2) dominate in the sequence.
-Let me sort out the main routes to prove the inevitable dominance of R0:

 **Basic combination theorems:**
 - collatz_sequence_composition: Prove that any legal input can be decomposed into a binary combination.